South Bend Cubs: History

 South Bend, Indiana, was awarded a Midwest League franchise in 1988.
 Originally affiliated with the Chicago White Sox and bearing the name of the parent club, the team was renamed in 1994.
 The name "Silver Hawks" was chosen as an homage to the once popular Studebaker Silver Hawk automobile, which was manufactured in South Bend.

-Notable former players include Brandon Webb, and Justin Upton, the #1 overall draft pick in 2005.
+Notable former players include Brandon Webb, and Justin Upton, the number 1 overall draft pick in 2005.

 The team's home park is Four Winds Field at Coveleski Stadium.
 The stadium was built in 1987 and named for Stanley Coveleski, the Hall of Fame pitcher who retired to South Bend after a career in major league baseball that included pitching three complete games to help the Cleveland Indians win the 1920 World Series.
 On September 5, 2013, the South Bend Silver Hawks announced an agreement with the Pokagon Band of Potawatomi Indians, owners of Four Winds Casinos, for naming rights to the field.
 The field is now known as Four Winds Field.
 As part of the agreement, a permanent bronze memorial bearing the name and likeness of Stanley Coveleski is located at the main entrance in his honor.

 Despite playing through rumors of sale and relocation in the near future to Marion, Illinois, the Silver Hawks managed a championship season in 2005, beating the Wisconsin Timber Rattlers and winning the 2005 Midwest League Championship.
 The team also won league titles in 1989 and 1993.

 Former Indiana Governor (and former South Bend Mayor) Joe Kernan formed an investment group to purchase the Silver Hawks in 2005.
 At the time, Kernan made it clear that a principal objective of the group was to keep the team from leaving South Bend.